zvibinyamin/Dijkstra-Algorithm/README.md

           Each pair comes with a list of vertexes that the path cannot pass through(aka "black list").

 ----------------------------------------------------------------------------------------
-To change the inputs path or the outputs path, you can call the main function in the following ways:
+To change the input path or the output path, you can call the main function in the following ways:

 1. "main(pathin1_name, pathin2_name, fileout)"